Rec1dite/splParser/README.md

     python3 pars.py -f relative/path/to/yourFile.txt
 ```

-For input files in `inputs/`, the final HTML output will be written to `outputs/yourFile.html`.
+For input files in `inputs/`, the final BASIC output will be written to `outputs/yourFile.b`.

+Outputs can be run in the [Quite BASIC](https://www.quitebasic.com) interpreter.